-Mental health and addictions Severity Assessment Code (SAC) examples 2024
+Mental health and addiction Severity Assessment Code (SAC) examples 2024

 The examples below are for guidance only; they are not intended to be prescriptive or exclude other events from review.
-The final SAC rating can be changed after the review based on the experience of harm for the consumer, not based on the number or type of learning opportunities developed.
-The viewpoints and experiences of consumers and whānau should be considered in the provisional and final SAC rating.
-See also the SAC rating and process tool.
+The final SAC rating can be changed following review based on the experience of harm for the consumer, not based on the number or type of learning opportunities developed.
+The viewpoints and experiences of consumers and whānau must be incorporated into the provisional and final SAC ratings.
+Scan the QR code to the right for more resources and other sector-specific SAC guides.